Watch all rounds of the world's premier big mountain freeriding competition from the comfort of your home!

 FWT is the world's most prestigious freeride ski and snowboard competition, where competitors ski down rugged, bare, natural terrain as they please, and are judged on their line-taking, technique, style, and more.
 Since its official launch in Japan in 2017, the aggressive performances of top riders from Japan and abroad tackling technical slopes have inspired many, and sparked interest in freeride

-Furthermore, it is a very meaningful tournament that has conveyed the appeal of Japan's high-quality powder snow and abundant nature to the world through the performances of the athletes at the host venue.
+Furthermore, this is a very meaningful competition that has conveyed the charm of Japan's high-quality powder snow and abundant nature to the world through the performances of the athletes at the venues it hosts.

-FWT has always attracted a lot of attention from freeride fans, and the 2021-2022 season will see top Japanese rider Yu Sasaki participating in the FWT, making it even more must-see than usual!
+The FWT has always attracted a lot of attention from freeride fans, but the '21-22 season will be even more of a must-see than usual, as top Japanese rider Yu Sasaki has been confirmed to participate in the FWT!

 Check the schedule below and make sure you don't miss the broadcast/streaming!